Vorarlberg: History

 Before the Romans conquered Vorarlberg, there were two Celtic tribes settled in this area: the Raeti in the highlands, and the Vindelici in the lowlands, i.e. the Lake Constance region and the Rhine Valley.
 One of the important settlements of the Vindelici was Brigantion (modern Bregenz), founded around 500 BC.
 The first settlements in and around Bregenz date from 1500 BC.
 A Celtic tribe named "Brigantii" is mentioned by Strabo as a sub-tribe in these region of the Alps.
 The area of Vorarlberg was conquered by the Romans in 15 BC and it became part of the Roman province of Raetia.
-It was later conquered by Allemanic tribes in c.
+It included the cities of Brigantium and Clunia (modern Feldkirch).
+The region was later conquered by Allemanic tribes in c.
 450 AD.

 It then fell under the rule of the Bavarians and was subsequently settled by the Bavarians and the Lombards.
 It later fell under the rule of the Counts of Bregenz until 1160 and then to the Counts of Montfort until 1525, when the Habsburgs took control.

-The historically-Germanic province, which was a gathering-together of former bishoprics, was still ruled in part by a few semi-autonomous counts and surviving prince-bishops until the start of World War I. Vorarlberg was a part of Further Austria, and parts of the area were ruled by the Counts Montfort of Vorarlberg.
+The historically-Germanic province, which was a gathering-together of former bishoprics, was still ruled in part by a few semi-autonomous counts and surviving prince-bishops until 1806.
+Vorarlberg was a part of Further Austria, and parts of the area were ruled by the Counts Montfort of Vorarlberg.

-Following World War I there was a desire by many in Vorarlberg to join Switzerland.
+Following World War I, there was a desire by many in Vorarlberg to join Switzerland.
 In the Vorarlberg annexation referendum held on 11 May 1919, 80.75% of those voting supported a proposal for the state to join the Swiss Confederation.
 However, the proposed union never took place.
 Within Switzerland, the Swiss French and Swiss Italians were reluctant to take in another German-speaking area, and Opposition came from outside Switzerland as well; for example, Italy wanted Switzerland to give up Ticino if there were any changes on Switzerland's eastern frontier.
 Vienna and the Allies also objected, out of concern for the balance of power in central Europe.
 The government of Vorarlberg opposed union with Switzerland, but began half-hearted negotiations with Bern after the overwhelming result of the referendum.
 When it became apparent that the Swiss were lukewarm at best to absorbing Vorarlberg as well, Vorarlberg remained with Austria.
-If Vorarlberg had joined Switzerland, then Liechtenstein would have been enclaved by Switzerland, like the situation of Lesotho, San Marino and Vatican City.

 Following the Second World War Vorarlberg found itself occupied by French troops from 1945 to 1955, along with most of the state of Tyrol.